-- Filter type: Determines at which level to retrieve the records: - Record: Retrieves one or more Records, whether or not they are part of a Record Set.
-Output similar to the "Execute Data Mapping" on page 513 task. - Record Set: Retrieves one or more Record Sets, including all their records.
-Output similar to the "Execute Data Mapping" on page 513 task. - Filter: - Add a condition: Click to add a new condition line.
+- Add a condition: Click to add a new condition line.
 This adds the line to the current condition level, by default with an AND operator. - Switch conditions: Click to swap two conditions on the same level, or two groups of conditions. - Delete the selected condition: Click to delete the currently selected conditions in the list. - Clear the rule: Click to delete all rules in the list.
 Note: This cannot be undone. - Import a rule: Click to open the Browse dialog and load a Rules file.
 This will load its rules into the list. - Export the rule: Click to open a Save dialog and save the Rules file to disk. - Rule Viewer: Displays a text-based view of the condition using operators and parentheses. - Sort contents: Defines how records are sorted. - Sort items based on: Displays the current sorting method.
-To modify the sorting method, click on the [...] button at the right of the box to open the "Sort Parameters" on page 490 dialog. - Metadata: Uses existing Metadata, generally the output of a "Execute Data Mapping" on page 513 or a "Retrieve Items" on page 528 task set to retrieve Records or Record Sets.
+To modify the sorting method, click on the [...] button at the right of the box to open the "Sort Parameters" on page 488 dialog. - Metadata: Uses existing Metadata, generally the output of a "Execute Data Mapping" on page 511 or a "Retrieve Items" on page 526 task set to retrieve Records or Record Sets.
 This source has no options as it expects valid Metadata. - PDF/VT with Content Creation: Expects a PDF/VT file as an input and executes basic data mapping on the file.
-This is the same as using the passthrough option in the "Execute Data Mapping" on page 513 task.
+This is the same as using the passthrough option in the "Execute Data Mapping" on page 511 task.
 Content Items are created automatically.
 When this source is selected, the Content Creation tab is disabled.